deadwing7x/pet-wiki/README.md

 ## Get to know more about those amazing furry creatures that we all love.

+## This project is built using React with TypeScript for the frontend and Netlify Lambda Functions (Serverless) which serves as the backend for the application.

 ## **How to run:**

-### Fire up the Server

-1. Navigate to the server folder and run the command 'npm start' to start the server.

-### Load the Client

-1. Navigate to the client folder and run the command 'npm start' to load the client on the browser.
+1. Open the folder in any IDE and fire up the command "**npm run start**" which starts the app along side the netlify lambda functions.

-### This project is built using React with TypeScript for the frontend and Node JS with Express as the backend server.

 #### Every information shown in this project regarding the pet animals are courtesy of these two amazing apis.